awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/guide.md

 ### Automated script

 1. Install dependencies for the script
-    ```
+    ```bash
     cd tests/e2e
     pip install -r requirements.txt
     ```
 1. Substitute values in `tests/e2e/utils/load_balancer/config.yaml`.
-    1. Registed root domain in `route53.rootDomain.name`.
-Lets assume this domain is `example.com`
+    1. Register root domain in `route53.rootDomain.name`.
+For this example, assume that this domain is `example.com`.
-        1. If your domain is managed in route53, enter the Hosted zone ID found under Hosted zone details in `route53.rootDomain.hostedZoneId`.
+        1. If your domain is managed in Route53, enter the Hosted zone ID found under Hosted zone details in `route53.rootDomain.hostedZoneId`.
 Skip this step if your domain is managed by other domain provider.
-    1. Name of the sudomain you want to host Kubeflow (e.g. `platform.example.com`) in `route53.subDomain.name`.
+    1. Name of the sudomain that you want to use to host Kubeflow (e.g. `platform.example.com`) in `route53.subDomain.name`.
-    1. Cluster name and region where kubeflow is deployed in `cluster.name` and `cluster.region` (e.g. us-west-2) respectively.
+    1. Cluster name and region where Kubeflow is deployed in `cluster.name` and `cluster.region` (e.g. `us-west-2`), respectively.
-    1. The config file will look something like:
+    1. The Config file will look something like:
-        1. ```
+        1. ```yaml
             cluster:
                 name: kube-eks-cluster
                 region: us-west-2